CLICK HERE TO CONTACT US NOW !!!

 (amended 1999/03/01)

-(b) the applicant, on commencement of work as a Second Officer or Flight Engineer, held an Instrument Rating and a Commercial Pilot Licence - Aeroplane.
+(b) the applicant, on commencement of work as a Second Officer or Flight Engineer, held an Instrument Rating and a Commercial Pilot License - Aeroplane.

 (amended 1999/03/01)

-(8) Under extenuating circumstances, an instrument rating shall be extended by the Minister for a period not to exceed 90 days following the valid to date of the instrument rating provided that:
+(8) Under extenuating circumstances, an instrument rating shall be extended by the Minister for a period not more than 90 days following the valid date of the instrument rating provided that:

 (amended 2000/09/01)